3 most common mistakes that ruin your landing page conversion

 Since around 52% percent of traffic is generated from mobile devices, make sure to test how user friendly your landing is before putting it out there.

 It shouldn’t be hard for your customers to get through all the pop-ups and headlines before they get to the meat of your offer, so make sure the value proposition is your central message.
+These B2B website design companies can help you drive quality leads and boost conversions.

 If you have any questions left, I’m happy to go into more detail!
 Feel free to email me at firstname.lastname@example.org.